-In order to become a CMA, you have to go through the CMA entrance exam.
+In order to become a CMA in the US, you have to go through the CMA entrance exam.
 What exactly does it cover?
 Is it very difficult?
 Let’s take a look.

 CMA Entrance Exam: The Format